SafetyWing Travel Insurance Review: Tested After 4 Years

 But there's one company I've personally ended up using the most while traveling as a digital nomad, and that's SafetyWing.
 I've had their coverage on and off for the past 4 years, and in that time I've learned exactly where it shines, where it could be better, and who it's best for.

-TL;DR: If you want something affordable, flexible, and easy to buy even after you’ve already left home, SafetyWing is honestly one of the best options out there.
-But if you want to learn the actual details of why I would recommend it, keep reading for my full, honest review.
+TL;DR: If you want something affordable, flexible, and easy to buy even after you've already left home, SafetyWing is honestly one of the best options out there.
+But if you want the actual details of why I would recommend it, keep reading for my full, honest review.

 What is SafetyWing?